kony/Material-Response/README.md

 # Material-Response
-Application to show the surface reaction animation using kony animations.
+Application to show the Material Response animation using kony animations.

 **To Run This App for Kony Visualizer Enterprise:**